chase-moskal/snapstate/readme.md

   myFrontendComponents({

-    // components should have readable access to the state
+    // components only have read-only access to the state.
-    state: snap.readable,

-    // components should have the ability to track state changes
-    track: snap.track,
+    snap: restricted(snap),

     // components can call our formalized actions to change the state. actions,
   })
   ```
-- `snap.state` and `snap.writable` are aliases for each other.
+- note: `snap.state` and `snap.writable` are aliases for each other.

 <br/>